Implement JWT Authorization

 - The

-Configure a web integration id
+Create a web integration

 -

 Open a web browser and navigate to your Qlik Cloud tenant.
-Once authenticated to your tenant, click the waffle icon and select Management Console.

 -